beve-org/beve/README.md

 ## Untyped Arrays

-The next five bits indicate of the HEADER are the byte count indicator.
+The next five bits indicate of the HEADER are the BYTE COUNT.

 Untyped arrays expect elements to have type information.